axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

             }
          ..

-         - type ``user``: Mark that the parameter is the username of an Ivy user.
-           In the configuration dialog, the user can edit this parameter by choosing a user from the dropdown to select user.
+         - type ``user``: The parameter value is an Axon Ivy username.
+In the configuration dialog, the user can edit this parameter by choosing a user from a dropdown.
+Only Ivy usernames are accepted as values.
-           This type only accepts the username of an Ivy user as a value.

          .. code-block:: html